 Some Clear Night by Gary Lawless

 Take Heart: A Conversation in Poetry is produced in collaboration with the Maine Writers & Publishers Alliance.
-Poem copyright © 1998 by Gary Lawless.
-Reprinted from “Caribouddhism,” Blackberry Books, 1998, by permission of Gary Lawless.
-Please note that the column is no longer accepting submissions; comments about it may be directed to David Turner, Special Assistant to the Maine Poet Laureate, at firstname.lastname@example.org or 207-228-8263.
+Poem copyright © 1998 Gary Lawless.
+Reprinted from Caribouddhism, Blackberry Books, 1998, by permission of Gary Lawless.
+Please note that the column is no longer accepting submissions; comments about it may be directed to special consultant to the poet laureate, Gibson Fay-LeBlanc, at email@example.com or 207-228-8263.
 Take Heart: Poems from Maine, an anthology collecting the first two years of this column, is now available from Down East Books.